aeghosa/battle/readme.md

  # rspec

- >We use `rspec --init` to create a `spec/spec_helper.rb` and `.rspec` file.
+ > We use `rspec --init` to create a `spec/spec_helper.rb` and `.rspec` file.
 This gives us a skeletal rspec setup. (rspec is testing tool written in the programming language Ruby to test Ruby code.
 It is a behavior-driven development framework which is extensively used in production applications)

 We run our tests with rspec and see 0 examples, 0 failures.

+# Setting up test infrastructure

+> We set up our spec_helper.rb with the things it needs to prepare Capybara and to get Capybara to test our app.(Capybara is a web-based test automation software that simulates scenarios for user stories and automates web application testing for behavior-driven software development.)

+# Features Directory

+> Inside our spec directory, let's create a features directory.
+This will house our feature tests, which will be written using Capybara.
+A separate directory will separate feature tests from unit tests, which will be written in raw RSpec.

+`unit tests` > The unit test ensures that individual code i.e. small piece of code works fine. - Unit Test is done whenever a new class is written, any bug is fixed, or any functionality is changed.
+`Integration Test` > An integration test is done to ensure that - when one or more units are integrated, it works fine. - The integration test is done when any new unit is integrated with the system or if the already existing unit case is updated.
+`Feature Tests` > The feature test is the testing of features just like an actual user.
+Like how the actual user will use the feature. - Feature test is an end to end testing and is done when a new feature is added to the software or any existing feature is modified.

+> within the feature directory, we create feature tests to test how the actual user will use the feature.

+e.g feature test

+feature `Testing infrastructure` do scenario `Can run app and check page content` do
+    visit(`/`)
+    expect(page).to have_content `Testing infrastructure working!`
+  end
+end

+We run `rspec`.
+If RSpec and our `spec_helper.rb` are set up correctly, RSpec outputs 1 example, 1 failure.

+We now update our app so that the homepage displays `Testing infrastructure working!`:

+We run rspec.
+RSpec outputs 1 example, 0 failures.

+# Writing Feature Tests Indepth

+To write our feature test, we need to think about the exact actions a user would take

+Almost every Capybara feature test involves this process:

+`What does the user have to do?`
+`What does the user expect to see?`

+* Note that we are using Capybara's `feature` and `scenario` syntax.
+These work just like `describe` and `it`, and we can use them interchangeably.
+This is because Capybara-RSpec is simply a bunch of helpful methods on top of RSpec.
+Capybara itself is simply a way of driving devices, like browsers, in a programmatic way.

+# rendering an index.erb route

+ERB (Embedded RuBy) is a feature of Ruby that enables you to conveniently generate any kind of text, in any quantity, from templates.
+The templates themselves combine plain text with Ruby code for variable substitution and flow control, which makes them easy to write and maintain.

+# special gemfile `launchy`

+Launchy is here to make a common approach to launching external application from within ruby programs.
+However you need in your feature test: use Capybara's helper `save_and_open_page.`